alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 - **Low-Income Barony** (homebrew) — Magic is illegal, paladins and clerics enforce harsh laws, but the streets are ruled by criminal gangs slinging alchemical potions, drugs, and spell components.
 All of you are members of a freelance gang, trying your best to survive the magical drug game.
 Basically, this [song](https://www.youtube.com/watch?v=nKNt3j-4bNg) as a game.

 ## Fabula Ultima
-Want to play a tabletop RPG inspired by classic Japanese-style console RPGs like Final Fantasy or Chrono Trigger?
+Want to play a tabletop RPG inspired by classic Japanese-style console games like Final Fantasy or Chrono Trigger?
 We have an excellent option: Fabula Ultima.
 FU is rules-light, has fast, tactical combat, and fun character options.
 Foundry is available!

 ## Nimble 2e
 [5E streamlined and improved](https://nimblerpg.com/).
 Borrows the three-action economy from PF2e, drops to-hit rolls entirely (you just roll damage dice), and redesigns every class with much more interesting level-up choices.
-Fast, tactical, still plays as classic DnD 5e.
-The best option if you want "D&D, but better and quicker."
+Fast, tactical, but still plays as classic DnD 5e.

 ## Draw Steel
-MCDM's new heroic fantasy RPG — Avengers-level high-power fantasy with deeply tactical combat.
-Did you want to throw enemies through walls?
+Avengers-level high-power fantasy game with deeply tactical combat.
+Do you want to teleport across the battlefield, throw enemies through walls, and unleash massive attacks taking out a dozen enemies at once?
 This is the game.
 Crunchy like PF2e but built around dramatic hero moments rather than attrition.
-In the course of play, you gain resources that make your character more powerful, but also deplete your healing ability—makes for a very cool risk-reward dynamic.
+In the course of play, you gain resources that make your character *more* powerful, but also deplete your healing ability—makes for a very cool risk-reward dynamic.
 Every attack lands (no to-hit rolls), every turn matters, and the [digital tools](https://www.mcdmproductions.com/draw-steel-resources) — character builder, VTT support — are excellent.
 Comes with its own custom VTT with incredible levels of automation.

 ## Warhammer: The Old World Roleplaying Game
 Grimdark but with plenty of dark British humor.
 Play a Ratcatcher, a coachman, or a jaded witch hunter in a world where the forces of Chaos are always lurking in the shadows.
 Heavy on investigation and low-fantasy horror, light on high-powered heroics.
 D10 dice pools + interesting tactics in combat.
 Very good Foundry system available.